Policy & Procedures

 For every report, the Title IX Coordinator will review the circumstances of the reported conduct to determine whether the University has jurisdiction.
 The University will, however, take reasonable action to support a complainant through interim remedial measures and will assist a complainant in identifying external reporting mechanisms.

-Baylor University’s Sexual and Gender-Based Harassment and Interpersonal Violence Policy prohibits sexual and gender-based harassment, sexual assault, sexual exploitation, stalking, intimate partner violence, and retaliation.
+Baylor University’s Sexual and Interpersonal Misconduct Policy prohibits sexual and gender-based harassment, sexual assault, sexual exploitation, stalking, intimate partner violence, and retaliation.
 All forms of prohibited conduct under this policy are regarded as serious University offenses; and violations result in discipline, with the possibility of separation from the University.
 Some forms of prohibited conduct may also violate state and federal laws, and criminal prosecution may occur independently of any disciplinary action imposed by the University.

 This policy sets forth the procedures that will be used to investigate and respond to reports of prohibited conduct.
 The University will respond to reports about prohibited conduct with measures designed to eliminate the conduct, prevent its recurrence, and remedy any adverse effects of the conduct on individuals, members of the campus community, or University-related programs or activities.
 In addition, the University may impose interim restriction(s) prior to the conclusion of the investigation to provide a complainant with continued access to University programs and activities and protect individual and campus safety.